 During a separate scanning session, we collected fMRI responses to two pure tone song-like sequences based on two familiar melodies: “When You Wish Upon A Star” (Wish) and “Somewhere Over The Rainbow” (Rainbow).
 Each song-like sequence was generated using 2 s frequency blocks with frequencies ranging from 880-2349 Hz (corresponding to the notes A5-D7 on the western music scale).
 Each 2 s block contained 13 tone bursts of the same frequency, each lasting 75 ms in duration (inter-stimulus interval = 75 ms).
 This created a vibrato-like effect which served to increase the perceptual salience of each block, without interrupting the melodic feel of the song-like sequence.
 A single presentation of each song-like sequence contained either 25 (Wish) or 23 (Rainbow) frequency blocks followed by 8 s of silence, and the entire presentation was repeated 8 times per scan.
 Averaged fMRI BOLD time courses were then generated for each song-like sequence by averaging data responses across the eight presentations within each scan, and across two scans of the same sequence type.

 We decoded both song-like sequences by reconstructing each sequence one block at a time.
-To do this, we utilized the pRF models previously estimated with the randomized sequence to generate the predicted voxel activity patterns elicited by a set of 14 frequencies which sampled 88-8000 Hz in half-octave steps.
-The best fitting frequency from this set is then used as the initial parameter for a nonlinear optimization fitting procedure (Matlab’s ‘fmincon’ function) that determined what frequency produced the predicted voxel activity pattern best correlated with the measured voxel activity pattern for each 2 s block.
+To do this, we utilized the pRF models previously estimated with the randomized tone sequences to generate a predicted voxel activity patterns elicited by a set of 14 frequencies sampled from 88-8000 Hz in half-octave steps.
+The best fitting frequency from this set is then used as the initial parameter for a nonlinear optimization fitting procedure (Matlab’s “fmincon” function) that determined what frequency produced the predicted voxel activity pattern best correlated with the measured voxel activity pattern for each 2 s block.
 This process was then repeated for each block in the sequence, until all frequency blocks had been reconstructed.
-Finally, to account for the delayed hemodynamic blurring of BOLD signal, we applied a fixed temporal lag of 6 s was applied to the reconstructed sequence (Kay et al., 2008).
+Finally, to account for the delayed hemodynamic blurring of BOLD signal a fixed temporal lag of 6 s was applied to the reconstructed sequence (Kay et al., 2008).

 It is important to note that our method only depends on the frequency selectivity of individual voxels, not their physical locations within auditory cortex.
-This method is therefore not dependent upon any particular model (Moerel et al., 2014; Saenz and Langers, 2014) of the overall structure of the tonotopic maps.
+This method is therefore not dependent upon any particular model (Moerel et al., 2014; Saenz & Langers, 2014) of the overall structure of the tonotopic maps.